Leadership Partners Texas

 One Diagnostic.
 Three Outcomes.
 A Leadership Lens.

 Simply put, ARA measures the leadership-created conditions in which teachers work.
-By identifying those conditions early, leaders gain a practical advantage.
-They can strengthen what is working, address what is quietly eroding stability, and intervene before staffing challenges and achievement gaps become entrenched.
+By identifying those conditions early, leaders gain a practical advantage: they can strengthen what is working, address what is quietly eroding stability, and intervene before staffing challenges and achievement gaps become entrenched.

 From Insight to Action